ibm-cloud-docs/power-iaas/Network-security-group.md

 6. Click **Delete** to initiate the deletion request.
 This action cannot be undone.

-You cannot delete the default NSG that is created when you enable the NSG feature on a {{site.data.keyword.powerSys_notm}} workspace.
-{: note}

 When you delete a {{site.data.keyword.powerSys_notm}} workspace, all NSGs in that workspace are also deleted.
-{: note}

-When you remove a network or subnet that is attached to a VM, the NIC is also detached from all associated NSGs.
 {: note}

 You must delete all the NSGs and NAGs before you disable the NSG feature by using the CLI, or API, or Terraform.